cellplatform/platform-0.2.0/README.md

 ![pre-release](https://img.shields.io/badge/status-pre--release-orange.svg)
 Sustained long range R&D.
 Architecture, API's, and other conceptual primmitives will change (almost certainly radically 🐷) prior to any `1.x`.

+Whilst the author(s) have been in diverse dialogue with [LLM](https://en.wikipedia.org/wiki/Large_language_model)'s since November of 2022, the system constains no "[copypasta](https://en.wikipedia.org/wiki/Copypasta)" of direct output from an LLM (or related so called "AI" technology).
+Informed, augmented, yes...but no advocation of direct human discipline and creativity.

 |     | repo                   | status